jasasonc/FatigueDS/docs/source/sine_sine_sweep_signal.rst

-Sine and sine sweep signal
+Sine and sine-sweep signal
 ===========================

-Here are the examplea of determining the ERS and FDS of a sine and sine-sweep signal:
+Here are the examples of determining the ERS and FDS of the sine and sine-sweep signals:

 Sine signal
 ------------